JulesDELTEIL/TrantorEvolution/doc/map_handling.md

-# Server Gameplay / Map Thread Overview
+# Server Gameplay / Map Overview

 In this project, one crucial component is the map system and how it is managed during gameplay.
 Many mechanics depend on it working correctly from resource generation to biome behavior.